aymsahdata/InfoSecProject/README.md

 # Cryptography Application
 ## Ajman University - College of Engineering and Information Technology

-### Team Members
-1. Ayman Sahyoun
-2. Aws Silawi
-3. Muhannad Basyouni

-### Project Description
-This application provides a user-friendly interface for encrypting and decrypting data using both symmetric (AES) and asymmetric (RSA) encryption methods.
-Users can choose different key sizes and securely manage their encryption keys.
+A Java application for encryption and decryption using AES and RSA algorithms.

-### Features
+## Features

-- Symmetric Encryption (AES)
+- AES (Symmetric) Encryption/Decryption
+- RSA (Asymmetric) Encryption/Decryption
-  - Support for 128, 192, and 256-bit keys
+- Key Generation for both AES and RSA
-  - CBC mode with secure IV generation
+- Modern Dark Theme UI
+- Copy/Paste functionality
-  - PKCS5 padding
+- Cross-platform support
-- Asymmetric Encryption (RSA)
-  - Support for 1024, 2048, 3072, and 4096-bit keys
-  - Key pair generation
-  - Public/Private key management

-### Requirements
+## Requirements

-- Java Development Kit (JDK) 8 or higher
+- Java 8 or higher
-- Java Swing library (included in JDK)

-### How to Run

-#### Method 1: Running the JAR file
+## Installation

-1. Download the `CryptographyApp.jar` file
+1. Download the latest release JAR file from the [Releases](../../releases) page
+2. Make sure you have Java installed on your system
-2. Double-click the JAR file or run:
+3. Double-click the JAR file or run: